vitessio/website/content/en/blog/2026-09-24-hardening-emergency-reparent-shard.md

 ### Problem

-While working on candidate selection, there was another problem to address: GTID sets do not always have a simple ahead-or-behind relationship
+While improving candidate selection, there was another problem to address: GTID sets do not always have a simple ahead-or-behind relationship

 For example, A can be ahead of B, while C contains a divergent history that neither A nor B contains.
 Comparing these tablets pairwise could produce an inconsistent sort, with map iteration or RPC completion order affecting the result.
 B could end up ahead of A even though we knew A had the more complete history